 Explore the transgressions in medical practice and the development of public policy that occurred as a result of Nazi bioethics.

 Trace the trajectory of the development of bioethical codes of conduct including traditional Jewish medical ethics, the Hippocratic Oath, Nazi bioethics and contemporary secular bioethics.

 Utilize comparative bioethics to emphasize the importance of the development of a strong moral ethos that values the dignity of the individual above all else.

-In support of improving patient care the Center for Education Development is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.
+In support of improving patient care, this activity has been planned and implemented by the Maimonides Institute for Medicine, Ethics and the Holocaust and the Center for Education Development (CED).
+CED is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

 Center for Education Development designates this live educational activity for a maximum of 1.0 AMA PRA Category 1 Credit™, 1.0 CPE credit (UAN # 0498-9999-16-004-H05-P) or 1.0 ANCC credit.

 Participants should claim credit commensurate with the extent of their participation in the activity.
 Participants must participate in the session and complete an activity evaluation before April 20, 2017.
 Pharmacists are required to pass the post-test with a minimum score of 70%.